is8ac/bnn/status.md

 Now that we have reduced the problem to summing the activations of patches in different weightings, and then applying a single fully connected auxiliary layer, we can train.

 ## End to end
-With in a single layer, we train on a proxy for the real data.
+Within a single layer, we train on a proxy for the real data.
 This proxy is imprecise, it looses information.
 However we then pass the full real data through it to construct the input for the next layer.
 The next layer can compensate for the errors and distortions of the layer before it.